Seeing the highlights of Seville- and saving money!

 The official website

-Regular ticket price is 11.00 €/person if you buy online, 12.00 €/person if you buy at the ticket office.
+Regular ticket price is 12.00 €/person if you buy online.
+13.00 Euros at the site.

-Related: Visiting Seville Cathedral (for Free)
+More: Visiting Seville Cathedral (for free)

 Plaza de España – 8/10